- What is geographic segmentation?

 Pop into any convention or meeting — a group of teachers at a national conference, for example — and take a look around.
 Your peers will probably be wearing name tags with two pieces of information on them: their name and where they’re from.
 This is your first clue that geographic segmentation, wherein brands segment their target audience according to location, is one of the easiest target audience segmentations to work with.

 Whether we know it or not, we base much of our identity on where we are from.
-In many states and countries, there’s a sense of pride at being “from there.”
+In many states and countries, there’s a sense of pride in being “from there.”
 Stroll through any Fred Meyer grocery store in Alaska, and you’ll find dozens of hoodies and t-shirts proclaiming that its wearer is “Alaska Grown.”

 In Montana, you’re bound to see bumper stickers that say “GET LOST…in Montana.”
 The subtext in both these cases is clear: my state, my home, is wonderful.
 It’s part of who I am and I want you to recognize it.